Happening soon! Community meetings to present and discuss draft recommendations! Tentatively set for Dec. 14. Check back here for more details!

 Making the most of a transit investment means thinking about how to grow around transit.
 The goal of this New Bern Station Area Planning project is to support healthy, affordable, and equitable neighborhoods around the city’s planned bus rapid transit (BRT) system.
 These neighborhoods will offer a range of places to live and work.
 Streets will be safe and comfortable for people walking and taking the bus.

-This process is separate from the design of the New Bern BRT itself.
+This process is separate from the design of the New Bern BRT stations and bus lanes.
 It is a community planning process that will consider areas within a short walk of the BRT stations along New Bern Avenue.

 Looking for a quick introduction to the project?
-Check out this brief video.
+Check out the video below.

-We recently held some introductory conversations online and in person to talk about the goals and timeline for this process.
+We recently held some introductory conversations online and in-person to talk about the goals and timeline for this process.
 If you missed them, don’t worry!
-View the presentation from the meetings.
+View the presentation from the meetings and the recording.